rancheng/ranchenghistoryblogs/_posts/2019-03-12-Aligned-Allocator-CPP.md

 ---
 layout: post
-title: Observations on Aligned Allocator
+title: CPP Aligned Allocator for SSE
 ---

 Allocators will normally span out a whole chunk of memory that's immediately available in heap, yet if you want to apply Intel SSE